 Mastitis

-While mastitis can start as a clogged duct, it can become a serious breastfeeding issue.
+While mastitis can start as ductal narrowing, it can progress into a more serious breastfeeding issue.
 While some breastfeeding parents experience mild cases of mastitis that are treatable at home, ignoring the symptoms can lead to bacterial infection, abscesses, and a negative impact on your milk supply.

 The signs and symptoms of mastitis may include